Protective Life’s Insurance Plan for Dentists

 The AMIP audience of HCPs (ADA-licensed dentists) sits at the intersection of healthcare professional and business owner.

-They evaluate financial products the way they evaluate clinical information, with scrutiny.
-Every piece of copy, every UX decision, and every creative choice was filtered through that lens: does this earn credibility immediately?
+They evaluate financial products the way they evaluate clinical information, quickly and with a high level of scrutiny.
+Every piece of copy, every UX decision, and every creative choice was filtered through that lens: does this earn trust and credibility immediately?
 Does this reduce friction?
-Does this give a time-poor professional a reason to stay?
+Does this give a busy professional a reason to stay?

 A note on confidentiality: select assets are shown with client approval.
 Some details have been omitted in accordance with agency confidentiality standards.